-Repair Costs 1st accidental Broken Screen Keyboard Repair Power Adapter Battery Replacement Chromebook Shell Lost/Damaged Case Lost or Completely incident at no cost Screen Repair & Cord керіасенісні Siicii Cast Damaged Device \$50 \$50 \$60 \$60 \$50 UZBL: \$25 Higher Grounds: \$300 \$32.50
+Repair Costs 1 st accidental incident at no cost Broken Screen Keyboard Repair Power Adapter & Cord Battery Replacement Chromebook Shell Lost/Damaged Case Lost or Completely Damaged Device \$50 \$50 \$60 \$60 \$50 UZBL: \$25 Higher Grounds: \$32.50 \$300

-- The district reserves the right to charge for the entire replacement cost if negligence is determined on the handling of the device. - If the device is stolen, parents/guardians and students are responsible for reporting the incident to the school. - If it is determined that a student has caused negligent damage to another student's device, the student may be held responsible for the cost or repair or replacement of the device and/or carrying case, and may face disciplinary action. - A loaner device will be issued while the student's device is being repaired, but the loaner device cannot be taken home and must be returned to the Technology Department or school office each day unless otherwise permitted by the student's building principal.

-- Hardin-Houston Local School will not return a repaired Chromebook to the student until the full repair cost is paid and students who do not pay for their repair costs in a timely manner will stop receiving a loaner Chromebook and may be subject to disciplinary action. - If a new Chromebook needs to be purchased due to negligence, it will be at full expense to the student.
+- The district reserves the right to charge for the entire replacement cost if negligence is determined on the handling of the device. - If the device is stolen, parents/guardians and students are responsible for reporting the incident to the school. - If it is determined that a student has caused negligent damage to another student's device, the student may be held responsible for the cost or repair or replacement of the device and/or carrying case, and may face disciplinary action. - A loaner device will be issued while the student's device is being repaired, but the loaner device cannot be taken home and must be returned to the Technology Department or school office each day unless otherwise permitted by the student's building principal. - Hardin-Houston Local School will not return a repaired Chromebook to the student until the full repair cost is paid and students who do not pay for their repair costs in a timely manner will stop receiving a loaner Chromebook and may be subject to disciplinary action. - If a new Chromebook needs to be purchased due to negligence, it will be at full expense to the student.